perrystephenson/midas/README.md

 [Developing Data Science Hygiene](./Documentation/DevelopingDSH.md) - the process I went through when developing the above document.

+[Understanding Text Mining](./Documentation/UnderstandingTextMining.md) - a thorough and detailed set of notes about current best practices in text mining.

-[Understanding Text Mining](./Documentation/UnderstandingTextMining.md) - a review of the set of text mining techniques which are currently available.
+[Text Mining in R](./Documentation/TextMiningInR.md) - a review of the set of text mining techniques which are currently available in R.

 ## R Packages of Interest